Launch OpenStack CLI

-The OpenStack CLI startup process depends on how you have configured OpenStack API authorization:
+The process of launching OpenStack CLI depends on how you configured OpenStack API authentication:

-- if you configured authorization using the operating system - run the OpenStack CLI in the operating system;
+- if you configured authentication via the operating system – launch OpenStack CLI in the OS;

-- if you configured authorization in the Docker container - run the OpenStack CLI in the Docker container.
+- if you configured authentication in a Docker container – launch OpenStack CLI in a Docker container.

 Linux/macOS